elle-Bee/CodeClause_Road_Lane_Detection/README.md

 - Python 3.x
 - OpenCV (`cv2`) library
 - NumPy library
+- Docker Desktop

 ## Usage
 1. Clone the repository or download the `lane_detection.py` script.
 2. Make sure you have Python 3.x installed on your system along with the required libraries.
-3. Place the video file you want to analyze in the same directory as the script and update the `cap_path` variable with the correct video filename.
+3. Place the video file you want to analyze in the same directory as the script.
+In case your video is titled differently, ensure that you change it to `test.mp4`.
 4. Run the script using the following command:
 ```shell
    python main.py
 ```
+5. To run a container, refer to the ***Dockerfile Guide***.

 ## Main Code
 The main code initializes the video capture object using the provided video file path.
 It creates a named window "Lane Detector" and adds two trackbars for adjusting the Canny edge detection thresholds.
 The script then proceeds to process each frame of the video: